al70023/home-server/README.md

 ## 4. Nginx Proxy Manager

-This will serve as local dns rewrites for docker services running on the server.
+This will serve as local DNS rewrites for docker services running on the server.

 Users will no longer use IP-ADDRESS:PORT to navigate to a service on their browser, and instead use the URL assigned.